PEIXIN CHEN, Bass Biography

-Highlights of the recent past feature debuts with Opera Philadelphia as Sarastro in Die Zauberflöte co-directed by Suzanne Andrade and Barrie Kosky, debuts at Santa Fe Opera and the Lyric Opera of Kansas City as Sparafucile in Rigoletto, at Washington National Opera as Dr. Dulcamara in L’elisir d’amore, at the Lincoln Center Festival in the David Pountney production of The Passenger, and at the Bard Music Festival in Dvořák’s Dmitrij conducted by Leon Botstein in a new production directed by Anne Bogart.
-With his home company, Houston Grand Opera, Peixin Chen has bowed as Don Bartolo in Il barbiere di Siviglia, Oroveso in Norma, Ferrando in Il trovatore, Sarastro in The Magic Flute, and as Hunding in Die Walküre.
+Peixin Chen has sung Sparafucile in Rigoletto at Santa Fe Opera and the Lyric Opera of Kansas City, Sarastro in Die Zauberflöte with Opera Philadelphia, Dulcamara in L’elisir d’amore at Washington National Opera, and the Patriarch of Moscow in Dvořák’s Dmitrij at the Bard Music Festival in a new production directed by Anne Bogart.
+With his home company of Houston Grand Opera, he has bowed as Don Bartolo in Il barbiere di Siviglia, Oroveso in Norma, Ferrando in Il trovatore, Sarastro in The Magic Flute, and as Hunding in Die Walküre.
 As a member of the Merola Program under the auspices of San Francisco Opera, he appeared as Basilio in performances of Il barbiere di Siviglia.

 Le nozze di Figaro has featured prominently in the bass’ career assaying the title role in a new production by David Paul for Opera Saratoga and bowing as Bartolo at the Houston Grand Opera conducted by Harry Bicket in the company’s acclaimed production by Michael Grandage, at Beijing’s National Center for the Performing Arts, and in fully-staged performances with the Milwaukee Symphony Orchestra led by Edo de Waart.